BASEBALL CARDS FROM THE 90’s

 While the glut of cards available kept individual values low, it did allow many collectors to assemble complete sets relatively inexpensively.
 Kids could still get a thrill from opening packs of cards at the convenience store or drug store, even if the resale value of any given card was not very high.
 Affordability helped maintain baseball cards’ popularity through this period.

-Read also: CUSTOM BASEBALL CARDS FOR KIDS
+Read also: 1989 SCORE BASEBALL CARDS SET

 Two major developments helped transition the hobby away from the excesses of junk wax era by the mid-1990s.
 In 1991, Topps regained the MLB license from Score and Donruss, restoring it as the sole producer of official baseball cards once more.
 This helped curtail overproduction as Topps had more incentive to limit print runs with no competition.